 If you’re ever feeling stuck on a project or major decision, consider scheduling a decision-making meeting.

 Decision-making meetings occur when a specific agreement needs to be made.
 Often, discussions regarding important business decisions take place between larger groups and dedicate a specific meeting (or meetings) to arrive at a clear outcome.
 On the other hand, smaller-scale decisions might be made between fewer individuals and take place in status update meetings.
+During a decision making meeting, it is important to document the decisions made as action items.

 Lifesize agrees in their article that certain decisions require several meetings.
 They also warn managers to be vigilant with the time they are allocating to decision-making meetings: